eddmann/eddmann.github.io/_posts/2016/2016-01-22-implementing-promise-all-and-promise-race-in-javascript.md

   });
 ```

-We are able to highlight this implementation in an example, first depicting the 'happy path', followed by a rejection which is returned due to 'winning the race'.
+We can highlight this implementation in an example, first depicting the 'happy path', followed by a rejection which is returned due to 'winning the race'.

 ```js
 const p1 = new Promise((res, rej) => {